kcl-ddh/kiln/docs/source/quickstart.rst

 Quickstart
 ==========

-To get started with Kiln, it first needs to be downloaded or cloned from the `GitHub repository`_.

 #.
-Open a Terminal window and go to the directory where Kiln is installed
-   (hereafter KILN_HOME)
+Download or clone the Kiln code from the `GitHub repository`_.
 #.
+Open a terminal window and go to the directory where Kiln is installed
+   (hereafter KILN_HOME).
+#.
 Run the command ``build.sh`` (Mac OS X/Linux) or ``build.bat`` (Windows),
-   and leave the Terminal window open
+   and leave the Terminal window open.
 #.
 Open a browser and got to http://localhost:9999/.
 It should display a
    welcome page together with some very basic :ref:`navigation <navigation>`.
 #.
 Store project XML content (TEI) in the folder
    ``KILN_HOME/webapps/ROOT/content/xml/tei``.
+#.
+View HTML versions of the TEI XML at http://localhost:9999/<TEI
+   filename>.html
+#.
+Customise the templates, transformations and site URL
+   structure.
+The example project in ``KILN_HOME/example`` provides some guidance on how this can be done.

 Principles
 ----------